Fears for Khaled El Qaisi’s wellbeing after his release in Israel

 Khaled El Qaisi, 28, has not been heard from since he was released by Israeli authorities on October 1 and told to speak to nobody until October 8.

-The Palestinian Italian researcher with the Samidoun Palestinian Prisoner Solidarity Network had spent a month in arbitrary Israeli detention after being arrested as he was crossing from Palestine into Jordan at the Allenby Bridge.
+The Palestinian Italian researcher who founded a Palestinian Documentation Centre in Rome had spent a month in arbitrary Israeli detention after being arrested as he was crossing from Palestine into Jordan at the Allenby Bridge.

 Keep readinglist of 3 items